Singapore upgrades 2025 GDP growth forecast to about 4% after third quarter beats estimate

 SINGAPORE: Singapore on Friday (Nov 21) upgraded its economic growth forecast for 2025 to around 4 per cent after a better-than-expected performance in the third quarter of the year.

-This is quicker than the previous growth projection of 1.5 per cent to 2.5 per cent that was made in August.
+This is higher than the previous growth projection of 1.5 per cent to 2.5 per cent that was made in August.

 The Ministry of Trade and Industry (MTI) expects Singapore's gross domestic product (GDP) to grow at 1 per cent to 3 per cent in 2026.